-We were established in October 2005, began active operations in the spring of 2007, terminated programs related to three prior product candidates, then merged with Assembly Pharmaceuticals, Inc. (Assembly Pharmaceuticals), a private company, in July 2014.
+We merged with Assembly Pharmaceuticals, Inc. (Assembly Pharmaceuticals), a private company, in July 2014.
 We have only a limited operating history since the merger.
 Therefore, there is limited historical financial information upon which to base an evaluation of our performance.
 Our prospects must be considered in light of the uncertainties, risks, expenses, and difficulties frequently encountered by companies in their early stages of operations.
-We, and Assembly Pharmaceuticals prior to our merger, have generated losses since we began operations and as of March 31, 2018 and December 31, 2017, the combined company had an accumulated deficit of approximately \$267.3 million and \$251.0 million, respectively, and net losses of approximately \$42.8 million, \$44.3 million and \$28.5 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+We, and Assembly Pharmaceuticals prior to our merger, have generated losses since we began operations and as of March 31, 2019 and December 31, 2018, the combined company had an accumulated deficit of approximately \$367.3 million and \$341.8 million, respectively, and net losses of approximately \$90.8 million, \$42.8 million, and \$44.3 million for the years ended December 31, 2018, 2017 and 2016, respectively.
 These net losses have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
-We expect to incur substantial additional losses over the next several years as we continue to pursue our research, development, nonclinical studies and clinical trial activities.
+We expect to incur substantial additional losses over the next several years as we continue to pursue our research, development, nonclinical studies and clinical study activities.
 Further, since our initial public offering, we have incurred and will continue to incur as a public company significant additional legal, accounting and other expenses to which we were not subject to as a private company, including expenses related to our efforts in complying with the requirements of the Sarbanes-Oxley Act of 2002 (the Sarbanes-Oxley Act), the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and other public company disclosure and corporate governance requirements and responding to requests of government regulators.
-The amount of future losses and when, if ever, we will achieve profitability are uncertain and will depend, in part, on the rate of increase in our expenses, our ability to generate revenues and our ability to raise additional capital.
-We have no products that have generated any commercial revenue, do not expect to generate revenues from the commercial sale of products unless and until our HBV or microbiome therapies or any other product candidate is approved by the FDA for sale, and we might never generate revenues from the sale of products.
+The amount of future losses and when, if ever, we will achieve profitability are uncertain and will depend, in part, on the rate of increase in our expenses, our ability to generate revenues from the sale of products and our ability to raise additional capital.
+We have no products that have generated any commercial revenue,